-- All distances are measured from the edge of the through lane. - Roadside Width (Rdsd.) is the distance measured from the edge of the through lane to the beginning of the backslope, as in Conditions 2, 3, and 4 (see 900.08), and from the edge of the through lane to the toe of the slope, as in Condition 6. - Slope ratios are expressed as 3H:1V, 4H:1V, 5H:1V, meaning 3 feet to 1 foot, 4 feet to 1 foot, and 5 feet to 1 foot.
-The first number represents the horizontal distance and the second represents the vertical distance.
+- All distances are measured from the edge of the through lane, extending outward perpendicular to the traveled way. - Roadside is the distance measured from the edge of the through lane to the beginning of the backslope, as in Conditions 2, 3, and 4, and from the edge of the through lane to the toe of the slope, as in Condition 6. - Slope ratios are expressed, in feet, as 3H:1V, 4H:1V, 5H:1V.
+The first number represents the horizontal distance and the second represents the vertical distance (see Figure 900-1).